SpektraSystems/Microsoft-Cloud-Workshop/ai-dev-professional/README.md

 # Notes to Instructors / Proctors

-* Linux Ubuntu DSVM Virtual Machine Creation
+* **Avoid Quota Issue** for Linux Ubuntu DSVM Virtual Machine Creation

 If your users are provided with user@microsofthol.onmicrosoft.com account, they should create Linux Ubuntu DSVM in South Central US with NV6 compute family.
 Otherwise, they will get error due to quota issues.

+* **Configure Lower Size** for Azure Resources

+As you walk through attendees through lab steps, request them to create resources in the lower size / capacity, specifically for the following:

+ * Machine Learning Model Management - DEVTEST or S1
+ * Machine Learning Experimentation - DEVTEST or S1
+ * HDInsight Cluster (Spark 2.1 on Linux) - Least size available with **only one worker node**.

 # Help and Support

 If you require any help during the workshop, please reach out to the instructor / proctors.
+Instructors / proctors might escalate the issue to remote support team, at that time, please pass on your AAD User ID (aad_user_xyz), so that it is easier to look up your environment.